gmguarino/IterSTL/README.md

 # RobuSTL

 Sparse STL with an iterative scheme approach.
-Inspiresd by RobustSTL, defined in [this](https://arxiv.org/abs/1812.01767) paper and implemented by [LeeDoYup](https://github.com/LeeDoYup/RobustSTL).
+Inspired by RobustSTL, defined in [this](https://arxiv.org/abs/1812.01767) paper and implemented by [LeeDoYup](https://github.com/LeeDoYup/RobustSTL).

 ### Requirements
 ```